 - Tips for when baby is teething

-Teething basics: What to expect the first year
+Teething basics: What to expect in the first three years

 That’s a lot of activity in a short time and, as we said, it’s sure to affect your baby’s moods and routines, including sleep.
 But before we answer the question, “Do babies sleep more when teething,” let’s take a look at when to expect their first teeth.